 The history of piracy is a long one, and piracy remains a threat in modern times.
 The potential for pirate attack may exist in any waters, but during the past decade it is Somali pirates along the east coast of Africa and in the Indian Ocean who receive the headlines.
-Billions of dollars in international maritime trade have been lost due to cancelled or delayed shipments and higher expenses.
+Billions of dollars in international maritime trade has been lost due to cancelled or delayed shipments and higher expenses.
 The pirates have attacked ships, often taking prisoners for ransom and keeping the ships to sell or use in future attacks.
 There are a number of theories as to why the number of Somali pirates has risen to such a level.
 One theory is that Somali fishermen resort to piracy because the dumping of toxic waste by other countries has made fishing for a living impossible for Somali nationals.
-Other theories revolve around the fact that Somalia has had no effective government for around twenty years, so inclination and opportunity are unchecked.
+Other factors include decades of political unrest, war, and ineffectual government leadership, which make it easier for organized crime to move in and take advantage of a desperate situation.

 In 2009, Combined Anti-piracy Task Force 151 (CTF 151) was formed to combat the increasing boldness of the pirates.
 CTF 151 is an international force which has been commanded by members of various navies from 25 countries, including the U.S., Pakistan, Turkey, South Korea, and New Zealand.
 The mission of CTF 151 is to protect shipping lanes from piracy and to restore freedom of navigation and legitimate maritime commerce.